 Disclosure – Non-Independent Marketing Communication

-This is a non-independent marketing communication commissioned by ICG Enterprise Trust.
+This is a non-independent marketing communication commissioned by ICG Enterprise.
 The report has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is not subject to any prohibition on the dealing ahead of the dissemination of investment research.

 On a quiet August afternoon, we found ourselves reviewing the constituents of ICG Enterprise Trust’s top 30 underlying holdings.
 It triggered a thought: what does the UK’s FTSE All-Share Index look like beneath the surface?
 Understanding ‘what lies beneath’ is critical to investors because, for example, owning a passive investment product means being exposed to specific risks that active investors might not be.

 Private equity should offer investors portfolio diversification opportunities.
 Interestingly, the net asset value of private equity has grown >7x since 2002 whilst, over a similar time period, the number of public companies in the US and Europe has declined.
 Private markets have outperformed public equities across multiple cycles and, as a result, allocations are increasing.
 For retail investors, private equity investment trusts offer the only exposure to this growing asset class.

 ICG Enterprise Trust (Ticker: ICGT) invests in profitable, cash generative unquoted companies primarily in Europe and the US.
 Its 30 largest investments represent 46% of the portfolio at present.
 By comparison, 46% of the total market capitalisation of the FTSE All-Share is accounted for by just 14 companies; a much more concentrated profile.
 The sector spread of these companies is also relatively narrow.